RJvH/dapr-workshop/docs/assignment-4.md

 Check that :
 - the Health endpoint is working : http://localhost:5201/health
 - the Swagger endpoint is working: http://localhost:5201/swagger/index.html

+If it does not work, kill all teminals and try again.

 In the Swagger UI,
 1. click on GET /weatherforecast